SureDeveloping/thrill-seeker-drf-api/TESTING.md

 ## Code Validation
 The python code of the backend was checked by a Pyton linter.
-The code Institute python linter was used for this purpes.
+The Code Institute python linter was used for this purpes.
 [CI Python Linter](https://pep8ci.herokuapp.com/)

 ### Backend